Benefits and Rights

 Treaties signed with the Crown pre-1975, as well as other old and new legislation guarantee certain rights and benefits to Aboriginal peoples living in Canada.
 Aboriginal rights are also protected in Canada's Constitution.

-Aboriginal Affairs and Northern Development Canada (AANDC) is responsible for fulfilling the Government of Canada's obligations and commitments to First Nations, Inuit and Métis.
-The Department also deals with specific rights and benefits for First Nation people such as "Indian Status", and, in some cases, managing band moneys or individual estates.
+Indigenous and Northern Affairs Canada (INAC) is responsible for fulfilling the Government of Canada's obligations and commitments to First Nations, Inuit and Métis.
+INAC also deals with specific rights and benefits for First Nations people such as Indian Status, and, in some cases, managing band moneys or individual estates.